 4. Be Fun!

 Your friends are getting married and they want to have fun at their wedding, but they may be worried about a lot of things.
 And likely one of those things is worrying that people aren’t having fun.
-So even if you have cramps, are hungover, or just would rather be anywhere else, you need to act like you’re having a great time.
+So even if you have cramps, are hungover, have a hangnail, or just would rather be anywhere else, you need to act like you’re having a great time.
 It’s your job to bring the party!